bitquery/streaming-data-platform-docs/docs/examples/Tron/tron-sunpump.md

 # Sun Pump API

 In this section, we will explore several examples related to Sun Pump data.
-These APIs provided through different streams including Kafka for zero latency requirements.
+These APIs can be provided through different streams including Kafka for zero latency requirements.
 Please contact us on telegram.

 <head>
   <meta name="title" content="Sun Pump API - Tron - Tokens, Trades, Live Prices"/>